-“Excellent”; “a seriously good advocate”; “calm and devastating cross examination”; “an excellent drafter”; “a very very bright man” – Chambers and Partners 2017
+“Excellent”; “a seriously good advocate”; “calm and devastating cross examination”; “an excellent drafter”; “a very very bright man” – Chambers & Partners

 Listed in “Chambers and Partners” and “The Legal 500” as one of London’s leading criminal barristers, Jake was appointed Queen’s Counsel in 2017, as a Recorder of the Crown Court in 2016 and as Junior Treasury Counsel in 2014.

 Jake is recognised as an expert in the conduct of substantial high-profile cases involving complex areas of fact, law and public interest in the Crown Court, High Court and Court of Appeal.
 His ability to take control of large amounts of complex material and craft it for the purposes of trial or other litigation is well-known, as are his talents for the presentation of such evidence in a way that is comprehensive and easily-accessible.
 His precise and measured courtroom manner makes him a persuasive advocate.
 He has developed a particular reputation for the presentation of legal arguments and for being an impressive cross-examiner.

 He has appeared in many of the highest profile criminal trials in the country in recent years, involving homicide, corruption in public office, historic sexual abuse, diamond robbery, cybercrime and international criminal conspiracies.

 In addition to his work in the criminal courts, Jake has developed an expanding practice in family law, advisory work, judicial review, extradition, and libel law.
 He brings the skills he has mastered in the preparation and presentation of complex criminal cases to these wider fields, helping lay and professional clients to focus on the core issues that concern them whether that be helping to redress the effects of identity takeover or online fraud, contesting a judicial review application, or representing individuals in fact-finding hearings in the Family Court.